open/close all folders

 - Perhaps the queen (and king) of this trope is Sailor Moon, in the guises of Luna and Artemis, also their daughter Diana.
 In the Manga is revealed that Rei's crow pets Phobos and Deimos play a similar role.

 - Paya-tan from Dai Mahou Touge is certainly an adorable mascot, most of the time, but wait till he gets into his "Colonel Paya Livingston" persona.

 - Chamo from Mahou Sensei Negima! is more of a Dirty Old Man in ermine form.
 He does a bit of mentoring about a particular aspect of the local magic system (a special form of partnership), but mostly so he can collect a hefty paycheck from somewhere or other every time Negi gets a partner.

 - Ryo-Ohki in Pretty Sammy and Magical Project S.

 - Yuuno from Magical Girl Lyrical Nanoha is a mage boy posing as a telepathic ferret in order to keep things normal.
-She quickly outpowers him.
+Nanoha quickly outpaces him in power.

 - Yoruichi from Bleach, in the early-but-not-the-beginning episodes wherein she was impersonating a tomcat for incognito purposes.
 She was grouchy and uncommunicative and seemed to be something of a riff on Luna from Sailor Moon.